Hi, this is couple therapist Abe Kass MA RSW RMFT CCHT,

 Here are three well-established researched based couple education programs.
 They offer classes and online services:

-There has been much research that proves the efficacy of reading self-help books and doing home exercises to help a person improve their mood and overcoming such conditions as depression, OCD, and anxiety.
+There has been much research that proves the efficacy of reading self-help books and doing home exercises to help a person improve their mood and overcome such conditions as depression, OCD, and anxiety.

 Unfortunately, very little research has been done regarding the effectiveness of reading self-help books and relationship improvement.